jbrette/javahttpserv/README.md

 ### Test the microservice on the local machine

 Go to the microservice helloworld bin directory.
-Ensure you are using `./java` and `java`
+Ensure you are using `./java` not `java`

 ~~~
 cd microservices/helloworld/bin/